hlascelles/karina_personal_website/_posts/kitchen/2013-03-03-courgette-pistachio-salad.md

 * watercress
 <nbsp></nbsp>
 * 1 lemon
-* olive oil
+* 30g olive oil
-* Dijon mustard
+* 0.5 tablespoon Dijon mustard
-* salt
+* 0.25 teaspoon salt

 **Methods:**
 * First assess your courgets, as they stay raw in this recipe.
 Cut one of them into thin ribbons using a vegetable peeler.
 If it tastes bitter, cook something else.
 * Toast pistachios in a small clean frying pan.
 * Cut the courgettes into thin ribbons using a vegetable peeler.
 * Zest a lemon.
-* In a small glass jar combine lemon zest, freshly squeezed lemon juice, olive oil, Dijon mustard and salt.
+* In a small glass jar combine lemon zest, 30g of lemon juice, olive oil, Dijon mustard and salt.
 Close and shake it vigorously into a dressing.
 * Mix courgettes with pistachios, watercress leaves and the dressing.

 **Inspired by:** [Coal Office](https://coaloffice.com/) restaurant in London, UK.